 God is Good,

 Just want to let you know that I read your script “Jerusalem’s Most Wanted.”
 I thought it was WONDERFUL!

 PRAISE GOD FOR WHAT HE’S BLESSED YOU WITH!!!
 And THANK YOU.

 I am excited about the soundtrack for this, so that we can do this at my church for Christmas.
 The church is “Rivers of Living Water,” in Dyer, Indiana.

 I am finally getting around to thanking you for our chapel script.
 My 5th grade class performed “Jerusalem’s Most Wanted” in January.
 The kids had a blast!
 I appreciate your creating the CD of the music.
 Thanks again.
 Everything was awesome!!!!

 Thank you for your skit opportunities.
 Also I LOVE the soundtracks to go with them.
 I agree, if you watch TV without the sound, not very exciting.
 It’s the background music that adds to the emotion.

 Okay, if you liked the story breakdown, and enjoyed the Skit Trax previews, and were encouraged by the testimonials of those that have done it, buy the complete script and soundtrack here!

 Get the script PDF (to print out) and audio tracks (to burn to your own CD) here.
-Instant download: $14.99 Add To Cart Now
+Instant download ONLY: $14.99 Add to Cart

 Order through the mail with a check or money order by printing out this order form and mailing it to us.
 Click to open or download: Printable order form